renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added the Membership trait.
 - Kept tinkering with the Tempters.
 - Added a section for the Haffa in the Kingdoms write-up.
+- Some clean-up in Common Hazards.
+- Major editing and clean-up in the Wealth section.

 Feedback Questions